Modular Multi-Rotors: From Quadrotors to Fully-Actuated Aerial Vehicles: Related Work

-Among existing literature, researchers have made efforts increasing the versatility of multi-rotor vehicles by deploying novel designs, applying non-linear controllers, and utilizing modularity.
-Yet, few have considered using modular robots to compose large structures that can adapt to various task requirements without changing the module design or control policy.
-In this work, we seek to fill this gap by presenting a modular multi-rotor vehicle composed of heterogeneous modules that can achieve various numbers of controllable DOF.
+Among the existing literature, researchers are striving to increase the actuation capabilities and versatility of multirotor vehicles by deploying novel designs, applying novel control strategies, and utilizing modularity.
+However, few designs have considered the use of modular robots that adapt to various tasks without reconstructing modules.
+In this work, we seek to fill this gap by presenting a versatile modular multirotor vehicle composed of lightweight modules that can achieve a varying number of ADoF that can be applied to perform a variety of task with different requirements.